Asymptotic multipartite version of the Alon-Yuster theorem: Proof of Theorem

 After doing this procedure for every vertex in the leftover sets, we remove all the remaining (unused) red copies of of $\Khk$ and place them aside to be included in the final tiling of $G$.
-This ensures that the clusters in the first (receptacle) column have the same number of non-red vertices as each other and the number of non-red vertices in each receptacle cluster has the same congruency modulo $h$ as $n$ does.
-That is, if we remove $n-h\lfloor n/h\rfloor$ non-red vertices from each receptacle cluster, the remaining number of non-red vertices is divisible by $h$.
+The sub-clusters in the first (receptacle) column have the same number of non-red vertices as each other and the number of non-red vertices in each receptacle sub-cluster has the same congruency modulo $h$ as $n$ does.
+That is, if we remove $n-h\lfloor n/h\rfloor$ non-red vertices from each receptacle sub-cluster, the remaining number of non-red vertices is divisible by $h$.

-The non-red vertices in each receptacle cluster form pairwise $(4\epsilon',d'/4)$-super-regular pairs, this follows from the Slicing Lemma (Fact~\ref{fact:slicing}) because no vertices were added to these clusters.
-So we focus on the non-receptacle clusters.
+The non-red vertices in each receptacle sub-cluster form pairwise $(4\epsilon',d'/4)$-super-regular pairs, this follows from the Slicing Lemma (Fact~\ref{fact:slicing}) because no vertices were added to these sub-clusters.
+So we focus on the non-receptacle sub-clusters.